kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

     // +optional
     ControllerRef *TypedLocalObjectReference

-    // PodGroups is the list of templates that make up the Workload.
+    // PodGroupTemplates is the list of templates that make up the Workload.
     // The maximum number of podGroupTemplates is 8.
 This field is immutable.
     //
     // +optional